 Though each of these bubbly beverages appears identical, each contains different flavor profiles and is made using different processes.
 To help understand the differences between them, we’ve compiled this, the complete guide to carbonated water, so you can know the differences between club soda, seltzer water, and sparkling water — plus tonic, too — once and for all.

 Club soda is similar to seltzer water, but in addition to CO2, various minerals — including sodium bicarbonate, sodium citrate, disodium phosphate, and occasionally sodium chloride — are added.
 If a cocktail recipe calls for seltzer but you only have club soda on hand, there’s little perceivable difference between the two, and one can easily be substituted for the other.

-Sparkling mineral water is rich in dissolved solids like potassium, sodium, and magnesium, hence the “mineral” in its name.
+Sparkling water, or sparkling mineral water is rich in dissolved solids like potassium, sodium, and magnesium, hence the “mineral” in its name.
 Unlike club soda, these minerals occur naturally and are picked up as water filters through multiple layers of underground rock and sediment.
 The water’s bubbles, meanwhile, can be natural or artificially added.